Central Atlantic magmatic province: Eastern North America

-The North American portion of the CAMP lava flows crop out in various sections in the basins of Newark, Culpeper, Hartford, Deerfield, i.e. the Newark Supergroup in New England (USA), and in the Fundy Basin in Nova Scotia (Canada).
+The North American portion of the CAMP lava flows crop out in various sections in the basins of Newark, Culpeper, Hartford, Deerfield, i.e. the Newark Supergroup in New England (USA), and in the Fundy Basin in Nova Scotia (Canada), Dan River Group, and the Deep River Group.
 The CAMP is here constituted by rare olivine- and common quartz-normative basalts showing a great lateral extension and a maximum thickness up to 1 km.
 The basaltic flows occur on top of continental fluvial and lacustrine sedimentary units of Triassic age.
-40Ar/39Ar data (on plagioclase) indicate for these basaltic units an absolute age of 198-200 Ma bringing this magmatic event undoubtedly close to the Triassic-Jurassic (Tr-J) boundary.
+40Ar/39Ar data (on plagioclase) indicate for these basaltic units an absolute age of 198–200 Ma bringing this magmatic event undoubtedly close to the Triassic-Jurassic (Tr-J) boundary.
 Thus it is necessary to determine whether it straddles the boundary or not: if not, then the CAMP could not be a cause of the Late Triassic extinction event.
 For example, according to (Whiteside, Olsen, Kent & Fowell 2007) there are palynological, geochemical, and magnetostratigraphic evidences that the CAMP postdates the Tr-J boundary.